yuvaldori/gigaspaces-wiki-jekyll/xap101sec/securing-your-data.markdown

 The **`secured`** Space URL property indicates that the Space being created should be secured.

 {% highlight java %}
-UrlSpaceConfigurer urlSpaceConfigurer = new UrlSpaceConfigurer("/./space?secured");
+EmbeddedSpaceConfigurer urlSpaceConfigurer = new EmbeddedSpaceConfigurer("space?secured");
 GigaSpace gigaSpace = new GigaSpaceConfigurer(urlSpaceConfigurer).gigaSpace();
 {% endhighlight %}

 The **`secured`** URL property is also exposed as a convenient `.secured(true)` method call.

 {% highlight java %}
-UrlSpaceConfigurer urlSpaceConfigurer = new UrlSpaceConfigurer("/./space").secured(true);
+EmbeddedSpaceConfigurer urlSpaceConfigurer = new EmbeddedSpaceConfigurer("space").secured(true);
 GigaSpace gigaSpace = new GigaSpaceConfigurer(urlSpaceConfigurer).gigaSpace();
 {% endhighlight %}